carolekoziol/recipes/docs/sand/fijiji_cheesesteak_sandwich.md

 ### Instructions

-1. With a food processor, blend in the parmesan cheese.
-Add walnuts and blended.
-Add basil and blend well.
-Then add olive oil and blend until it is a spread.
 1. Over medium high heat, make the tomato sauce by adding all its ingredients: tomato crushed, oregano, parsley, salt and pepper.
 Adjusted to taste.
 1. Heat the frying pan with olive oil and saute steak over medium-high heat until desired doneness and remove from the pan.
 1. Warm the oil in a large skillet over low heat.
 Add onions and cook 8 to 10 minutes, until caramelized and softened, stirring frequently.
 Do not allow them to brown.
 Transfer onions to bowl.